A supracondylar humerus fracture is a fracture just above the elbow. Learn how to help your child recover and when to see a doctor.

 Your child needs to take the medicine called salmeterol.
 This information sheet explains what salmeterol does, how to give it, and what side effects or problems your child may have when they take this medicine.

-Your child needs to take the medicine called tinzaparin.
-This information sheet explains what tinzaparin does, how to give it, and what side effects or problems your child may have when he takes this medicine.
+Your child needs to take the medicine called prucalopride.
+This information sheet explains what prucalopride does, how to give it and what side effects or problems your child may have when they take this medicine.

 Learn how to use a capsule shredder with a dissolve-and-dose device to prepare capsule medications.